Idaho Murders: The 2022 Unsolved Case Continues Shocking Timeline & Arrest

 Idaho Murders: In November 2022, four University of Idaho students were brutally and mysteriously killed in an off-campus Moscow residence.

-Unraveling The Idaho Horror Texts Reveal Shocking Details ( Idaho Murders Victims)
+Unraveling the Idaho Horror Texts Reveal Shocking Details ( Idaho Murders Victims)

 Madison Mogen, top left, smiles on the shoulders of her best friend, Kaylee Goncalves, as they pose with Ethan Chapin, Xana Kernodle and two other housemates in Goncalves’ final Instagram post, shared the day before the four students were stabbed to death. (@kayleegoncalves / Instagram)